-- Preparation and implementation of a Stakeholder Engagement Plan (SEP) prior to and during the construction phase. - Preparation and implementation of a Community Health, Safety and Security Plan (CHSSP) prior to and during the construction phase. - Timing of construction activities should be planned to avoid / minimise impact on key farming activities, including planting and harvesting operations. - The proponent should establish a MC to monitor the construction phase and the implementation of the recommended mitigation measures.
-The MC should be established before the construction phase commences, and should include key stakeholders, including representatives from local farmers and the contractor(s).
-The MF should also address issues associated with damage to roads and other construction related impacts. - Ongoing communication with landowners and road users during construction period.
-This should be outlined in the SEP. - The proponent should implement a Grievance Mechanism that provides local farmers and other road users with an effective and efficient mechanism to address issues related to construction related impacts, including damage to local gravel farm roads. - Implementation of a road maintenance programme throughout the construction phase to ensure that the affected roads maintained in a good condition and repaired once the construction phase is completed. - Repair of all affected road portions at the end of construction period where required. - Dust suppression measures must be implemented on un-surfaced roads, such as wetting on a regular basis and ensuring that vehicles used to transport building materials are fitted with tarpaulins or covers. - All vehicles must be roadworthy, and drivers must be qualified and made aware of the potential road safety issues and need for strict speed limits.
+Has public comme been included in mitigation measure No. Mitigation measure es rec luce residual risk or enhance opportunities: Preparation an construction p plementation of a Stakeholder Engagement Plan (SEP) prior to and during the plementation of a Community Health, Safety and Security Plan (CHSSP) prior to struction phase. tion activities should be planned to avoid / minimise impact on key farming planting and harvesting operations. the recommend phase commend farmers and the nded ences he coi uld establish a MC to monitor the construction phase and the implementation of mitigation measures.
+The MC should be established before the construction , and should include key stakeholders, including representatives from local ntractor(s).
+The MF should also address issues associated with damage to roads tion related impacts.
+Ongoing comr be outlined in cation with landowners and road users during construction period.
+This should SEP. road users wi ith ar buld implement a Grievance Mechanism that provides local farmers and other n effective and efficient mechanism to address issues related to construction cluding damage to local gravel farm roads.
+Implementation Implementation of a road maintenance programme throughout the construction phase to ensure that the affected roads maintained in a good condition and repaired once the construction phase is Repair of all affected road portions at the end of construction period where required.
+Dust suppression measures must be implemented on un-surfaced roads, such as wetting on a regular basis and ensuring that vehicles used to transport building materials are fitted with tarpaulins or covers.
+All vehicles must be roadworthy, and drivers must be qualified and made aware of the potential road safety issues and need for strict speed limits.
+Residual impact and amage to local roads is not repaired then this will affect the other road users result in higher maintenance costs.
+The costs will be borne by road users who e no responsible for the damage.